Defeat Lust & Pornography Why Is Porn Addictive?

 Cravings (Dopaminergic Downgrading)

-Dopamine is the chemical in our brains that makes us want things.
+We already noted that dopamine is the chemical in our brains that makes us want things.
 It’s important because it fuels any kind of motivation—whether for food, sex, or success.
 When the dopamine production system is hijacked, it can result in cravings.

 Chemical Bonding (Oxytocin/Vasopressin Bonding)